s-vgustavo/s-vgustavo/README.md

 <h1> Hi, I’m @s-vgustavo 🐼</h1>

-- 👀 I’m interested in Data Analytics and Data Science.
-I'm a student at <a href="https://edumi.com.br/"> Edumi </a>.
+-  Data analyst interested in data science and machine learning.

-- 🌱 I’m currently learning Python, Machine Learning, Power BI/Tableau and MySQL.
+- 🌱 My main stacks are Python, SQL and Power BI.
+I can also do some nice things using Google Sheets.

 - 🤹 I’m looking to collaborate on volunteering projects or junior positions.
+Currently, I'm working as Jr. Business Intelligence Analyst at <a href="https://edumi.com.br/"> Edumi </a>.

 - 📫 You can reach me on <a href="https://www.linkedin.com/in/gustavo-venancio/">LinkedIn</a>.